Thermo Fisher Scientific expands New York cell culture media manufacturing site

 AOF manufacturing space

-The Grand Island expansion adds more than 45,000 square feet of Animal Origin Free (AOF) manufacturing space.
+The Grand Island expansion adds more than 45,000 square feet (4180.6 sq. m) of Animal Origin Free (AOF) manufacturing space.
 This includes facilities for the manufacture of Thermo Fisher’s Advanced Granulation Technology (AGT) format and other AOF Dry Powder Media (DPM) products.

 The additional capacity will help accelerate the development and production of biotherapeutics and vaccines by biopharmaceutical manufacturers, biotechnology developers and CDMOs working with biologics, biosimilars, cell therapies and viral vectors.

 Thermo Fisher already employs more than 1,600 people at the site: and the expansion will add around 100 more team members across R&D, operations, manufacturing, HR, engineering and maintenance roles.
 The company employs more than 3,000 people across New York.

 Dr Kate Torchilin, president, biologicals and chemicals at Thermo Fisher Scientific, said that the investment has duplicated the existing manufacturing facility, process capabilities and equipment to provide production redundancy and shorten product manufacturing lead times for customers.

 “Our expanded Grand Island site represents a significant milestone in our investment to double our total manufacturing capacity by the end of 2023,” she said.
 “With the harmonized capabilities of our global manufacturing sites that enable us to prove equivalency in manufacturing, we’re able to support current demand while priming for future growth and continuously enhancing our customer experience globally.”